Many vitamins used in our skin care products are included primarily to provide anti-oxidant defence against free radicals.

-It is important to note, however, that none of our products contains colourants, artificial fragrances, mineral oils, silicones, parabens or pearlising agents.
+It is important to note, however, that none of our products contain colourants, mineral oils, silicones, parabens or pearlising agents.
 Aside from the products listed below, no other formulation in the Aesop range utilises synthetic fragrance compounds.

-For more information on this scheme visit www.greenpalm.org.
-We engage with these groups as part of our larger corporate commitment to act as responsibly, accountably and transparently as we can.
-Our pursuit of suitable alternatives is ongoing.
+Our pursuit of more sustainable options is ongoing, and is an important part of our larger corporate commitment to act as responsibly, accountably and transparently as we can.

 Aesop’s monthly newsletter shares information about places, people, food, writing, design and more that inspires us.